aleko2144/KoTR_ASI_Plugins/README.md

 # KoTR_ASI_Plugins
 Hard Truck 2 / King of the Road v8.2 asi plugins.
-These plugins were written in 2019-2025, the code is terrible, but they are published as is.
+These plugins were written in 2019-2025.

 List of plugins:
 * KoTR_ClassicRainGlassEffect - restores effects of rain drops on windscreen from HTruck v4.0 - 5.5;